-Once I had everything painted, I cut the jacket with the pocket flaps off above the armpits and threw out the top portion.
+Once I had all of the pieces painted, I cut the jacket with the pocket flaps off above the armpits and threw out the top portion.

 I painted right over the buttons.

 Here’s the finished look, right before my son headed out to Freak Fest in Madison.
-(He even dyed his hair green, which is a little hard to see in the dim lighting of the parking garage where this photo was apparently taken.)
+(He even dyed his hair green, which is a little hard to see in the dim lighting of the parking garage where this photo was taken.)